Anopheles: Eggs

 Adult females lay 50–200 eggs per oviposition.
 The eggs are quite small (about 0.5 mm × 0.2 mm).
-Eggs are laid singly and directly on water.
+Eggs are laid singly and directly on to water.
 They are unique in that they have floats on either side.
 Eggs are not resistant to drying and hatch within 2–3 days, although hatching may take up to 2–3 weeks in colder climates.

 Larvae

 The mosquito larva has a well-developed head with mouth brushes used for feeding, a large thorax and a nine-segment abdomen.
 It has no legs.
 In contrast to other mosquitoes, the Anopheles larva lacks a respiratory siphon, so it positions itself so that its body is parallel to the surface of the water.
 In contrast, the feeding larva of culicine mosquitoes attach themselves to the water surface with the posterior siphon, the body pointing downwards.
 Larvae breathe through spiracles located on the eighth abdominal segment and so must come to the surface frequently.
 The larvae spend most of their time feeding on algae, bacteria, and other microorganisms in the thin surface layer.
 They dive below the surface only when disturbed.
 Larvae swim either by jerky movements of the entire body or through propulsion with the mouth brushes.

 Larvae develop through four stages, or instars, after which they metamorphose into pupae.
 At the end of each instar, the larvae molt, shedding their exoskeletons, or skin, to allow for further growth.
 The larvae occur in a wide range of habitats, but most species prefer clean, unpolluted water.
 Larvae of Anopheles have been found in freshwater or saltwater marshes, mangrove swamps, rice fields, grassy ditches, the edges of streams and rivers, and small, temporary rain pools.
 Many species prefer habitats with vegetation.
 Others prefer habitats with none.
 Some breed in open, sun-lit pools, while others are found only in shaded breeding sites in forests.
 A few species breed in tree holes or the leaf axils of some plants.